I think it is safe to say that at one point or another, we have all been responsible for teaching someone else a skill.

 Sign up for VIPKID if you are interested and help support This Online World.

 PalFish is an online tutoring platform that pays native English teachers to tutor ESL students.

 Unlike many English tutoring websites, PalFish is actually a mobile app for IOS and Android, and this is what makes the platform very appealing for many PalFish users.

-However, PalFish allows tutors to either teach lessons and develop their own curriculum or just have a conversation with a student.
+PalFish allows tutors to either teach lessons and develop their own curriculum or to have a conversation with their student.
 When you start an individual call with a student, they are charged by the minute.

 You are free to set your own schedule, hourly rates, and you aren’t required to have a minimum call length unless you are teaching official lessons and curriculum.

-One important thing to note is that PalFish takes 20% commission on every call.
-The platform also pays out in RMB once you reach roughly 200RMB, or $30USD.
-When estimating how much you will earn by tutoring on PalFish, factor in currency conversion rates and Payoneer/PayPal fees!
+Hourly rates are typically between $10-$18, although you can also earn bonuses which can increase this rate.
+Just note that PalFish takes 20% commission on every call.
+The platform pays out in RMB once you reach roughly 200RMB, or $30USD.

 Check out PalFish and starting tutoring online!

-SayABC is yet another ESL-China centered platform where you can make money online by teaching English without a degree (kinda).
+SayABC is another ESL-China centered platform where you can make money by teaching English without a degree (kinda).